Page 02 – The prophets of God

 Why should we believe them?

-If only one, two, or even ten people had claimed to have received such a revelation, we might question their credibility.
-However, despite the approximately 2000 year gap between Abraham and Jesus, and the roughly 540-600 years between Jesus and Muhammad (depending on whether we count from their birth or death), the reality is that they came from different times and regions, yet all conveyed the same message and THEY NEVER CONTRADICTED ONE ANOTHER, the message was always the same: “God is one and that we will meet Him after death”.
+If only one, two, or even ten people had claimed to have received such a revelation, we might question their credibility and sanity.
+However, despite the approximately 2000 year gap between Abraham and Jesus, and the roughly 540-600 years between Jesus and Muhammad (depending on whether we count from their birth or death), the reality is that they came from different times and regions, yet they all conveyed the same message and NEVER CONTRADICTED ONE ANOTHER, the message was always the same: “God is one and you will meet Him after death”.
 Additionally, many of them couldn’t even understand each other’s languages, which significantly strengthens the authenticity of their claims.

 The Afterlife: